PrimalNinja/cyborgzoscii/docs/ZWT.md

 However, relay still works.
 An attacker forwards messages between FOB and CAR in real-time.
 The attacker passes the challenge from CAR to FOB and the response from FOB to CAR.
 The CAR accepts because the response is valid.

+### How a Relay Attack Actually Succeeds

+It is worth being precise about the one attack the timing bound is guarding against, because a relay does not break any crypto -- it defeats *distance*.

+**Scope: this applies to passive proximity unlock (PKES) only.** The relay attack works only when the car is continuously interrogating for a nearby FOB and the FOB **auto-responds with no human action** -- that auto-response is what a relay shuttles back and forth while the owner does nothing.
+It does **not** apply to active button-push (RKE), where the FOB transmits only when the owner physically presses the button: there is no challenge being auto-answered to relay, the FOB is silent until pressed, and a press means the owner is standing at the car -- the button press is itself the proof of presence.
+(Button-push RKE has its own separate weaknesses, e.g. jam-and-replay / RollJam, but relay is not one of them.)
+Consequently the mandatory double ping-pong, the timing window, and the clock-drift discriminator below are all **PKES requirements**.
+For button-push RKE a single authenticated exchange with nonce progression is sufficient -- there is no relay threat to bound.

+Two attackers with two linked relay devices:

+- **Device A** sits next to the CAR (in the car park).
+- **Device B** sits next to the FOB (outside the owner's house, 50 m away).
+- A and B are joined by the attackers' own fast channel (their own radio link, or the internet).

+The exchange:

+1. CAR emits **Ping 1** (nonce R1).
+The real FOB is out of range, so normally nothing happens.
+2. **Device A** hears Ping 1 and forwards it over the attackers' link to **Device B**.
+3. **Device B** re-emits Ping 1 to the real FOB.
+4. The FOB does exactly what it should: reads the token, sets shared nonce to R1 + 1, sends **Pong 1**.
+5. **Device B** captures Pong 1, relays it to **Device A**, which re-emits it to the CAR.
+6. CAR validates shared = private + 1. **Passes.** Round 2 relays identically.

+What just happened:

+- The FOB **genuinely participated, live**, with the real nonces -- nonce progression is fully satisfied.
+- Nothing was replayed (the nonces are fresh) and nothing was forged (the FOB signed with real keys).
+- The attackers never held SHAREDROM or the ISSUERROMs, never read `privateclaims`, never touched the crypto.
+- They simply **carried the messages between two legitimate endpoints that were too far apart to talk directly.**

+The only observable difference between this and the FOB standing at the car is **latency**: the relay adds the propagation time of the attackers' link (car park -> house -> back).
+If that added delay pushes the response outside the CAR's timing window, the CAR rejects.
+If the attackers' link is fast enough -- and modern relay hardware adds microseconds -- the exchange completes inside the legitimate window and the CAR cannot distinguish it from the real FOB.

+This is exactly why the residual is *physical, not protocol*.
+The protocol did everything correctly; the messages were real live answers to real live challenges.
+The attacker only moved them through space faster than the timing check could notice.

+**Round-trip timing is the only relay defence available from the messages themselves -- nothing above the ping-pong adds anything at the message layer.** Every message-layer technique that appears to help (more rounds, timing statistics, jitter analysis) is just a way of *measuring the round-trip more sharply*.
+A relay is caught by the message-layer check if and only if it exceeds the acceptable time window; if it fits inside that window, no number of rounds and no message-timing analysis can detect it, because every signal carried *by the messages* reduces to round-trip time.

+There is one way to add a genuinely independent axis, and it does not come from the messages: an endpoint's own internal state that a relay cannot forward.
+A shared, synced clock with a learned drift model is exactly such a state -- see *Clock Drift as an Independent Relay Discriminator* below.

 ### Double Ping-Pong (Relay Prevention)

 Round 1 (Authentication):